While there are lots of variations in running technique, there are some common features that you will see in good runners:

 Understanding your pain – how to act early on potential injuries

-It can be tricky to know what is a ‘niggle’ that you can push through and what is a sign that you should seek professional advice.
+It can be tricky to know what is a niggle that you can push through and what is a sign that you should seek professional advice.

-- limping due to pain
+- Limping due to pain

-- pain that persists when resting or in bed at night-time
+- Pain that persists when resting or in bed at night-time

-- severe constant pain
+- Severe constant pain

-- joint swelling or giving way
+- Joint swelling or giving way

-- pain that makes you dramatically change your running style
+- Pain that makes you dramatically change your running style